kavyabammidi28/Code-streak/README.md

-🔥 Code Streak - Daily Coding Challenges
+# 🔥 Code Streak – Daily Coding Practice

-Welcome to the Code Streak repository!
-This repo is dedicated to solving daily coding problems to build consistency, improve problem-solving skills, and strengthen programming fundamentals.
+Welcome to my **Code Streak** repository!
+This is where I challenge myself to code **every day** — solving problems, learning new concepts, and growing as a developer.

+## 💡 Purpose
+The goal of this streak is to:
+- Build consistency and discipline
+- Improve problem-solving skills
+- Strengthen my understanding of algorithms and data structures
+- Track my daily coding progress in one place

-📅 Streak Goal
+## 📅 Streak Details

-Solve at least 1 problem every day
+- 📌 **Daily Goal:** At least one coding problem per day

-Track your progress through commits and submissions

-📈 Why Code Daily?

-Build a strong habit

-Improve logic and speed

-Get better at technical interview

-🤝 Contributions

-This repo is for personal tracking, but feel free to fork and create your own streak repo!

-🙌 Stay Consistent

-"Success doesn’t come from what you do occasionally, it comes from what you do consistently."
+- 📂 **Organized by:** Day-wise folders (`Day_01`, `Day_02`, ...)